 Correlation of legal obligations with the confidentiality in the business environment

 Unlike the previous legislation in which such requests were punctual and the company could control the information disclosure process, in the sense that it could choose with whom it entered into contractual relations, if it was appropriate to declare who was the beneficial owner, the current legislation generally imposes this disclosure, without the company being able to choose or control who has access to such information.

 Currently, it is not only the reporting entities, such as, for example, credit institutions, auditors, accounting experts or auditors, that will be able to consult the register when applying KYC measures.
 The sphere of the people who will have access to the information from the Register of the beneficial owners is much wider, the procedure by which they will be obtained being regulated by Law 129/2019.
-The information will be available at any time, without any restriction and without the persons concerned being notified in advance or subsequently by the supervisory and control authorities or by the judicial bodies of the fact that the respective information has been provided to an interested person.
+The information will be available at any time, without any restriction and without the persons concerned being notified in advance or subsequently by the supervisory and control authorities or by the judicial bodies of the fact that has been provided to an interested person.

 This raises the question of the legitimate interest test for all the persons to whom Law 129/2019 gives access to information.
 Legitimate interest is one of the concepts that raises problems of interpretation, considering that the 4th AML Directive has not provided a definition to give clarity, and at the level of the states that have already implemented the provisions of the 4th AML Directive, various opinions have appeared in relation to this subject.